jeras/synthesis-primitives/README.md

 with the corresponding bit in the one-hot select vector `oht[WIDTH-1:0]`, and than apply OR reduction to combine all those masked values into the output `dat`.

-TODO: wrire down an explicit unary regression.
+TODO: wire down an explicit unary regression.

 The one-hot select multiplexer can also be written as an explicit linear structure.